-Updated on 6 July at 15:40.
+Updated on 13 July at 16:00.

-The corona virus epidemic has calmed down in Finland.
+The corona virus epidemic's status is currently peaceful in Finland.
 From now on, the THL will only update the situational review page on business days, but will continue to monitor the situation closely at the same time.
 Hospital districts report deaths associated with the disease and the number of patients in hospital and intensive care three times a week on Mondays, Wednesdays and Fridays.
 The corona map will continue to be updated on a daily basis.